Puck (moon)

-Puck is the sixth-largest moon of Uranus.
+Puck is the sixth-largest moon of Uranus, and its largest inner moon.
 It was discovered in December 1985 by the Voyager 2 spacecraft.
-The name Puck follows the convention of naming Uranus's moons after characters from Shakespeare.
+Following the convention of naming Uranus's moons after characters from Shakespeare's literary works, its name was taken from A Midsummer Night's Dream.

 The orbit of Puck lies between the rings of Uranus and the first of Uranus's large moons, Miranda.
 Puck is approximately spherical in shape and has diameter of about 162 km.
 It has a dark, heavily cratered surface, which shows spectral signs of water ice.

 Discovery and naming

-Puck—the largest inner moon of Uranus—was discovered from the images taken by Voyager 2 on 30 December 1985.
+Of the moons discovered by the Voyager 2 imaging team, only Puck was discovered early enough that the probe could be programmed to image it in some detail.
+Puck was discovered from the images Voyager 2 took on 30 December 1985.
 It was given the temporary designation S/1985 U 1.

 The moon was later named after the character Puck who appears in Shakespeare's A Midsummer Night's Dream, a little sprite who travels around the globe at night with the fairies.
 In Celtic mythology and English folklore, a Puck is a mischievous sprite, imagined as an evil demon by Christians.

 It is also designated Uranus XV.